Judgment Day (2005): Aftermath

 On the June 13 episode of Raw, Kurt Angle's tenure with SmackDown! came to an end, as he was also drafted to the Raw brand.
-There, he immediately continued his feud with Shawn Michaels.
-At the start of the year, Angle and Michaels both participated in the Royal Rumble match at the January pay-per-view event.
-During the match, Michaels eliminated Angle.
-In retaliation, Angle returned to the match and eliminated Michaels and then attacked him outside the ring.
-The two engaged in a feud, which led to an Interpromotional match at WrestleMania 21, as Angle was part of the SmackDown! roster and Michaels belonged to the Raw roster.
-At WrestleMania 21, Angle got the win over Michaels by forcing him to submit to an ankle lock submission hold.
-The same evening Angle was drafted, Michaels challenged Angle to a WrestleMania 21 rematch at Vengeance, in which Angle accepted.
-At Vengeance, the rematch saw Michaels defeat Angle.

 The angle between Eddie Guerrero and Rey Mysterio continued.
-On an episode of SmackDown!, Guerrero threatened to reveal a secret concerning Mysterio's son Dominik.
+On the June 30 episode of SmackDown!, Guerrero threatened to reveal a secret concerning Mysterio's son Dominik.
 This led the families of both Guerrero and Mysterio pleading with Guerrero not to reveal the secret.
 At the Great American Bash, Mysterio defeated Guerrero in a match where if Guerrero lost, he could not reveal the secret.
 On the July 28 episode of SmackDown!, Guerrero, however, revealed the secret, claiming he was Dominick's scripted biological father.
-The storyline also went on that Guerrero knew Mysterio was having trouble starting his own family, so Guerrero left Dominick to be raised by Mysterio's family.
-In subsequent weeks, Guerrero threatened to take custody of Dominick, drawing up custody papers and having his lawyer present them to Mysterio.
-This led to a Ladder match, a match where the objective was to climb a ladder and reach an object hanging above the ring, between the two for the custody of Dominick at SummerSlam, which Mysterio won.
+The storyline also went on that Guerrero knew Mysterio was having trouble starting his own family, so Guerrero left Dominik to be raised by Mysterio's family.
+In subsequent weeks, Guerrero threatened to take custody of Dominik, drawing up custody papers and having his lawyer present them to Mysterio.
+This led to a Ladder match, a match where the objective was to climb a ladder and reach an object hanging above the ring, between the two for the custody of Dominik at SummerSlam, which Mysterio won.